What accessible content is

 - 67% of people access our website on mobile devices, such as smartphones or tablets

-- people read differently online than in print - they often scan text instead of reading every word (GOV.UK)
+- people often scan text online instead of reading every word

-- many people rely on assistive tools, such as captions, screen readers, magnifiers or voice control
+- many people rely on assistive tools, like captions, screen readers, magnifiers or voice control

 Making web content accessible helps everyone use our information more effectively.

-AI tools, like search engines and machine learning systems, rely on clear, structured content to work properly.
-Accessibility helps AI:
+AI tools, like search engines and machine learning systems, rely on clear, structured content.
+Accessibility helps AI to:

 - identify main topics using headings